 If you made energy efficiency improvements to your home, such as installing new windows or a qualifying furnace or heat pump, you might be able to take an energy credit of 10 percent of the cost up to a lifetime maximum of $500.

 However, of that total, the IRS says, "only $200 can be for windows; $50 for any advanced main air circulating fan; $150 for any qualified natural gas, propane, or oil furnace or hot water boiler; and $300 for any item of energy efficient building property."

 There are additional credits for solar.
 However, the credit for plug-in electric vehicles has expired.

-Once again, the IRS is reminding taxpayers to make sure their Social Security numbers are entered correctly and their returns are signed.
+Once again, the IRS is reminding taxpayers to make sure their Social Security number is entered correctly and their return is signed.
 Those who feel they need more time can apply for an extension, until Oct.
-15. But if you do file for an extension, remember to estimate and pay any taxes due — or face a possible penalty.
+15. But if you do file for an extension, remember to estimate and make sure you pay any taxes due — or face a possible penalty.